 We believe FHFund’s “superpower” is to align distinct efforts, unify around a shared vision and action plan, and leverage our collective ideas for lasting change.

 We hope you join us in the process.
 You can sign up to receive updates on this work here.

 What do you think?

-There will be several opportunities to add your voice to this work.
-The first and simplest is to fill out the survey below!
+Add your voice to this work by filling out the survey below!
 What has been your experience with emergency financial assistance programs?